LucasDelfino92/morrowindsharp/mwtools.md

    6. Finally, click **Apply** and then **OK**.
 4. Repeat the same process for each of the tools mentioned above.

-Once you are finished installing all tools and registering them in MO2, you should see the following list of executables when you click the executable drop-down menu next to the **Run** button:
+You should see the following list of executables when you click the executable drop-down menu next to the **Run** button:

 - **Morrowind** (automatically detected by MO2)
 - **Morrowind Launcher** (automatically detected by MO2)